napari/napari/docs/source/events/perfmon.rst

 -----------

 The trace file that napari produces is viewable in Chrome.
-Go to the special URL `chrome://tracing` in Chrome.
+Go to the special URL `chrome://tracing`.
 Use the **Load** button inside the Chrome window, or just drag-n-drop your JSON trace file into the Chrome window.

-You can also view trace files using the `Speedscope website<https://www.speedscope.app/>`_.
-It is similar to `chrome://tracing` but has some different features.
+You can also view trace files using the `Speedscope website
+<https://www.speedscope.app/>`__.
+It is similar to `chrome://tracing` but
+has some different features.

-The trace file format is specified in the `Trace File Format<https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview>`_
+The trace file format is specified in the `Trace File Format <https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview>`__
 Google Doc.
 The format is well-documented, but there are no pictures so it's not always clear how a given feature actually looks in the Chrome Tracing GUI.